Here’s How Long Bread Will Last in the Freezer (and How to Store It)

 It’d be nice if all of us could have fresh bread in our kitchens on a daily basis.
 That probably isn’t possible, though, which is why we caught up with Greg Wade, head baker at Chicago’s Publican Quality Bread, who says it’s best to freeze bread and pull it out when we need it — as long as we follow a few simple rules.

 He starts with what not to freeze: “I never recommend freezing things like baguettes or ciabatta.
 Anything that has a large surface-to-crumb ratio just never refreshes the same.”

-Just about any other bread is freezer eligible, though, including sandwich loaves, old-world boules, dinner rolls, and yeasted coffee cakes.
+Just about any other bread is freezer eligible, though, including sandwich loaves, old-world boules, yeasted coffee cakes, and you can also freeze bread like dinner rolls.
 And he says it’s possible to freeze these carb-y goodies and enjoy them later in a not-rock-hard state.

 How to Freeze Your Bread (and Eat It, Too)